SonnyRR/GunslingerTF/README.md

 # 🕹 Sonny's TF2 config

 My personal `Team Fortress 2` configuration.
-Initially I wrote this config 9 years ago, when I played the game competitively.
+I wrote this config 9 years ago, when I played the game competitively at the `European TF2 League`.
 Then it was mostly based on performance & gameplay improvements.
-I've decided to rewerite the config for `2023`, but this time focusing only gameplay improvements.
+I've decided to rewerite the config for `2023`, but this time focusing only on gameplay improvements.
 Most of the features, part of this config, I've used in `6v6` & `9v9` competitive environments.
 I also find them useful for casual play as well.
-Do not expect any significant performance gains from this config.
+Do **not** expect any significant performance gains from this config, although it contains some optimizations.
 You can include your own graphical configurations and extend this config.

 ---

 ## 🧩 Features

 - Null-movement
-- Callouts
+- Callouts (🚧 WIP)
 - Crouch Jump (CTap)
+  - 💡 You'll need explicitly execute this script in your `soldier.cfg` file.
+In addition to that you'll have to rebind `MOUSE2` in every other class config
 - Auto record tournament demos
 - Disabled tutorials
 - Custom viewmodel FOV switcher